-I dedicate a whole chapter to this in the book.
+I dedicate a whole chapter to this in 'The Change Catalyst'.
 Dr Clayton Christensen's multi-million-selling 'The Innovator's Dilemma' (HBR Press 1997) documents the phenomenon in even more detail.

 The sense of infallibility within highly successful organisations can be intoxicating, but it is also stultifying.
 Inevitably, a culture develops that simply discourages change.